ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

     `detectably_invalid` to the accessor requirements in this proposal.
     However, we do not discourage further work in separate proposals.

-4. We would like LEWG to consider the alternative design that removes `is_sufficiently_aligned` from `aligned_accessor` and adds it to the C++ Standard Library as a separate nonmember function.
+4. R4 of this paper removes `is_sufficiently_aligned` from `aligned_accessor`
+    and adds it to the `<bit>` header as a separate nonmember function.
-    We think LWG review of `aligned_accessor` can proceed concurrently.
+    It could go in other headers, but it should not go in an `mdspan` header, because it does not depend on `mdspan` and would be useful even for users who have not adopted `mdspan`.

 ## Explicit conversions as the model for precondition-asserting conversions